 Valuation Timing Actuarially determined contribution rates are calculated as of December 31, two years prior to the end of the fiscal year in which the contributions are reported.

 Actuarial Cost Method Individual entry age normal cost method, as required by GASB Statement No. 68, used for GASB calculations.
 A slightly different version of the entry age normal cost method is used for the funding actuarial valuation.

 Asset Valuation Method

 Smoothing period 5 years

-Recognition method Non-asymptotic
+Recognition method Corridor Non-asymptotic None

-Corridor None
+Corndo None

 Economic Assumptions

-Inflation 2.75 percent
+Inflation 2.75%

-Salary increases 4.85 percent (made up of 2.75 percent inflation and 0.5 percent productivity increase assumptions) and a merit, promotion and longevity component that on average approximates 1.6 percent per year for a career
+Salary increases 4.85% (made up of 2.75% inflation and 0.5% productivity increase assumptions) and a merit, promotion and longevity component that on average approximates 1.6% per year for a career employee.

-Investment rate of return employee.
+Investment rate of return

-COLAs 8.1 percent
+COLAs 8.1%

-COLAs for the Authority are not considered to be substantively automatic under GASB Statement No. 68.
+OCLAS COLAs for the Authority are not considered to be substantively automatic under GASB Statement No. 68.
 Therefore, no assumption for future cost-of-living adjustments is included in the GASB calculations.
 No assumption for future cost-of-living adjustments is included in the funding valuation.

-Required Supplementary Information-Pension Plan (Continued) Notes to Schedule of Employer Contributions and Net Pension Liability June 30, 2018 and 2017
+Required Supplementary Information-Pension Plan (Continued) Notes to Schedule of Employer Contributions and Net Pension Liability June 30, 2019 and 2018

-Demographic assumptions-related to December 31, 2017 valuation:
+Demographic assumptions-related to December 31, 2018 valuation: